Guitar Build Process

 This is OK for a small-bodied guitar, but ideally the jig should be the right way round, as shown in the first image.

-Clamping the bindings with elastic
+Clamping the bindings with elastic in the vise

 Scrape bindings flush